-The third set of experiments compares the number of controllable flows by varying the number of flows in the network.
-As shown in Fig. 7, when there are 100 flows in the network, all algorithms can control all flows with finegrained management.
+the network, all three algorithms can control all flows with fine-grained management.
 That is because the flow-table size (i.e.,100) is sufficient to handle all flows (i.e.,100 flows).
-However, when there are more flows in the network, HiFi can control more flows than the other algorithms under flow-table size constraint.
-That is because HiFi requires fewer entries per flow on average than RLJD, and distributes exact-match entries on all switches more evenly than Presto.
+However, when there are more flows in the network, HiFi can control more flows than the other two algorithms under flow-table size constraint.
+That's because HiFi requires fewer entries per flow on average than RLJD, and distributes exact-match entries on all switches more evenly than Presto.
+Specifically, when there are 600 flows in the network, HiFi can control 538 flows while RLJD and Presto control only 201 and 448 flows, respectively.
+In other words, HiFi improves the number of controllable flows about 20 percent compared with Presto.
+As shown in Fig. 10, when there are 300 flows in the network, and we change the number of available flow entries, we observe that our proposed algorithm can control more flows when the number of available flow entries is limited (i.e., only 60 available entries on each switch).